2-3 DAY SELF DRIVE TOUR OF THE GREAT OCEAN ROAD

 From Lorne it is approximately 1 hour to Apollo Bay… but with a number of worthy stops in between.
 These stops are directly off the main ocean road and signposted

-- Artillery Rocks – A favourite of ours.
+- Artillery Rocks – A favorite of ours.
 Popular for fishing, the rock formations are worth seeing.
-They are about 12.5 km’s/under 20 minutes drive from Lorne (this is not signposted, but use the directions from the image below if you want to stop at one of our favourite spots).
+They are about 12.5 km’s/under 20 minutes drive from Lorne (this is not signposted, but use the directions from the image below if you want to stop at one of our favorite spots).